Skip to main content

 Research

 My DPhil project takes as its corpus of study a selection of Arabic- and Spanish-language Arab diasporic texts authored and published by mahjar (émigré) poets as well as second-generation immigrant poets in Latin America between 1920 and 1970.
 Scholars have been prone to identifying and disparaging a 'conservative', 'traditional' tendency in southern (or Latin American) mahjar poetry, conflating political, cultural, and literary conservatisms, and tradition with traditionalism.
 This common reading or (as shall be argued) misrepresentation of southern mahjar poetry has discouraged scholarship on the subject and on the multigenerational and multilingual corpus of Latin American Arab poetry more broadly.
-The notion that this poetry of south-south migration lacks innovation and literary or cultural importance seems to stem more from Western development frameworks and paternalism towards the Global South than any critical engagement with the poetry itself.
+The notion that this poetry of South-South migration lacks innovation and literary or cultural importance seems to stem more from Western development frameworks and paternalism towards the Global South than any critical engagement with the poetry itself.
 The importance and specificity of Latin American Arab poetry, as well as the subjective agency of its creators, have historically been obscured by its position within an uneven global literary and cultural landscape.
 Through foregrounding writerly agency and choice, and tradition as process, I aim to elucidate the creative and political power produced and exercised by twentieth-century Latin American Arab poets over form and tradition.

 Teaching

-College Lecturer in Arabic Language and Literature (Modern Arabic Literature), St John's College, Michaelmas Term 2023
+College Lecturer in Arabic Language and Literature (Modern Arabic Literature), St John's College, Michaelmas Term 2023 and Michaelmas Term 2024

 'Watching (Latin American) Film' and 'Close-Reading a Poem (in Spanish)' Taster Sessions, Modern Languages Study Day 2022, St John's College, Oxford, UK, March 9th 2022